-Ransomware has been a prominent threat to enterprises, SMBs, and individuals since mid-2000s.
-In fact, there are more than 7,600 ransomware attacks reported to the Internet Crime Complaint Center (IC3) between 2005 and March of last year.
+Ransomware has been a prominent threat to enterprises, SMBs, and individuals since the mid-2000s.
+There are more than 7,600 ransomware attacks reported to the Internet Crime Complaint Center (IC3) between 2005 and March of last year.
 Backups to protect from cyber attacks learn some ransomware mitigation strategies to get your data secure.

 Ransomware is a type of malware that restricts access to the infected computer system in some way and demands that the user pay a ransom to the malware operators to remove the restriction.
-Some forms of this systematically encrypt files on the system’s hard drive, which become difficult or impossible to decrypt without paying the ransom for the encryption key, while some may simply lock the system and display messages intended to coax the user into paying.
-Ransomware typically propagates as a trojan, whose payload is disguised as a seemingly legitimate file.
-All the large IT firm maintains CASB at their end that helps them to any type of illicit activity on their platform.
+Some forms of this systematically encrypt files on the system’s hard drive, which becomes difficult or impossible to decrypt without paying the ransom for the encryption key.
+At the same time, some may lock the system and display messages intended to coax the user into paying.
+All the large IT firm maintains CASB (Cloud Access Securoty Broker) at their end that helps them to any illicit activity on their platform.

 The authors of ransomware instill fear and panic into their victims, causing them to click on a link or pay a ransom, and inevitably become infected with additional malware, including messages similar to those below:

-As per study on an average, there are approximately 30,000 attacks of ransomware occurring every day across the globe.
-The incidents have increased 113% compared to previous year.
-This attacks amass an estimated $1 billion in hostage fees per year.
+As per a study on an average, there are approximately 30,000 attacks of ransomware occurring every day across the globe.
+The incidents have increased by 113% compared to the previous year.
+These attacks amass an estimated $1 billion in hostage fees per year.
 The ransomware mitigation strategies help the user to prevent and cure all such attacks.

-These type ransomware attacks cause a lot of data loss and leakage that can cause harm to any level.
-The data analyst should know the tactics that can help their data center to protect their important data.
+These types of ransomware attacks cause a lot of data loss and leakage that can cause harm to any level.
+The data analyst should know the tactics that can help their data center to protect their essential data.

 The following solutions are suggested by most of the leading agencies